will-gebbie/MERN-Task-App/README.md

 # MERN-Task-App
 Task application using the MERN stack.
 MongoDB, Express, ReactJs, and Node.js

-## Future Updates:

-Some tabs have not yet completed such as the budget and workouts on the navigation bar.

-This app will take on a dashboard type gui instead of using a navbar.

-I am interested in using [Material UI](https://material-ui.com/) for design improvement due to its sleek appearance.

 ## Installation:

 ### What you will need